“Beautifully restored home turned boutique guesthouse, in the heart of the historical centre”

-The Pousada's welcoming ambiance creates a comfortable at-home experience.
-All 3 suites and common areas retain a wonderful lightness of touch; Jô's exquisite taste has curated rooms which follow both form and function, with pops of colour in armchairs and a few pictures - there's no extraneous bric-a-brac.
-From wide floorboards to copper sinks, all-white walls to beautiful antique side tables, you know you're in the presence of a master interior decorator.
+The main Pousada has a homely, welcoming ambiance with a wonderful lightness of touch.
+Expect white interiors with pops of colour in armchairs and a few pictures, but no extraneous bric-a-brac.
+From wide floorboards to copper sinks and beautiful antique side tables, you know you're in the presence of a master decorator.

-The Garden Suite is the smallest (and not really abiding by the definition of a suite) with a queensize bed and charming shower bathroom.
+The Garden Suite is the smallest (and not strictly a suite) with a queensize bed and charming shower bathroom.
 Just outside is the patio and pergola where breakfast is served; your alfresco living room.

 Across the patio is the 2-storey Guest House Suite.
 This is a spacious affair benefiting from shuttered windows and a private entrance to the street.
 A small kitchen has fridge, hob, copper sink and microwave; there's a dining table and armchairs to the other.
 A bathroom with a sunken tub plus rain shower leads off the main room.
 Upstairs, the bedroom has a kingsize bed, a day/single bed and views over rooftops towards the sea from its dormer windows.
 There's plenty of space for an extra bed, too.

 The Caboré Annex contains just 2 suites: a vast Main Suite of 90 sq.m. with its own living room and kitchen, and a slightly less huge Pool Suite with a living room and direct access to the rooftop pool.
 Breakfast is also served here (until 11am), which is handy because it's 20-30 mins' walk to the main Pousada and historical centre.